biopragmatics/semra/src/semra/templates/config-summary.md

 {%- if summary.number_pyobo_unavailable %}
 1. It can be artificially low because for some vocabularies like SNOMED-CT, it's not possible to load a terms list, and therefore it's not possible to account for terms that aren't mapped.
-Therefore, we make a lower bound estimate based on the terms that appear in mappings.
+Therefore, a lower bound estimate is made based on the terms that appear in mappings.
 {%- endif %}
 1. It can be artificially high if a vocabulary is used that covers many domains